LucyHeath/ChamPeakx/README.md

 #### Adding and editing comments

-Rather than navigating away from this page to add (`AddCommentDrawer.js` component ) and  edit comments (`EditCommentDrawer.js` component ), I chose to implement a Chakra UI draws, which open when the "Add Review" or "Edit Review" buttons are clicked.
+Rather than navigating away from this page to add (AddCommentDrawer.js component ) and edit comments (EditCommentDrawer.js component ), I chose to implement a Chakra UI draws, which open when the "Add Review" or "Edit Review" buttons are clicked.
 This fitted neatly with the clean and simple design of the project.
 When a user is not logged in the "Add Review" drawer displays a call to action, which prompts registration or login to access further functionality of the site.
-I felt this was better than hiding the button function from non-authenticated user and it encourages user registration.
+I felt this was better than hiding the button function from non-authenticated users and encouraging user registration.

 ![Add review drawer if not authenticated](https://user-images.githubusercontent.com/114397080/210788252-0136cb82-0b9f-4ea9-97b1-b7b3dd682489.png)